Keeping Synthetic Textiles Real and Sustainable

-Knowing where a product comes from, and also where it is going, is important to both retailers and consumers.
-CertainT Platform for Synthetics is the newest development from Applied DNA Sciences.
+Knowing where a product comes from, and also where it is going, is important to brands, manufacturers and and consumers.
+CertainT® Platform for Synthetics is the newest development from Applied DNA Sciences.

 SigNature T bonds tenaciously to fibers at the source to ensure full traceability through the supply chain

 “Consistent with global sustainability and the circular economy, we provide the first fully source-verified recycled PET bedding product line using CertainT, Applied DNA’s proprietary traceability system that tags, tests, tracks the original r-PET pellets to finished products.”

 Manu Kapur, President and CEO of GHCL Home Textiles

 “As we became aware of the global authenticity issue and the increasing consumer demand to know where their products come from, we searched for a solution that would address this need quickly.
 Applied DNA’s CertainT exceeded our expectations.
 We adopted the CertainT platform not only because it aligned with our commitment to innovation and our product-development stream, but also, it provided the opportunity to bring consumers sustainable products that are authentic and traceable to origin.”

 Charles Gaenslen, CEO of Loftex Home

 SigNature T molecular tags are designed to be compatible and stable in a wide range of textile substrates and manufacturing processes.
 This secure and cost-effective solution can help assure quality and provide forensic-level authentication in fiber, yarn, fabric and finished products.

 • Flame retardant materials and products